Conditions générales de vente

-2.1.
+1.1.
 To order any item, STC shall fill in and dispatch a purchase order.
 Once sent, the order constitutes a draft purchase contract.
 An order must specifically contain:

-- STC’s identification data,
+a) STC’s identification data,

-- Supplier’s identification data,
+b) Supplier’s identification data,

 c) indication of the supplies, quantity and delivery date,

-- purchase price of the supplies including unit price and currency,
+d) purchase price of the supplies including unit price and currency,

-- place of delivery, supplies or handover,
+e) place of delivery, supplies or handover,

-- STC’s and Supplier’s bank details,
+f) STC’s and Supplier’s bank details,

-2.2.
-The contractual relationship between the Supplier and STC shall be deemed established upon delivery of the order acceptance notice to be sent to STC by e-mail in most cases.
-The Supplier shall send the order acceptance notice as soon as possible, in any event within no more than 5 business days.
-The respective purchase contract shall be deemed concluded upon order acceptance.
+1.2 The contractual relationship between the Supplier and STC shall be deemed established upon delivery of the order acceptance notice sent to STC preferably by e-mail.
+The Supplier shall send the order acceptance notice as soon as possible, in any event within no more than 5 business days after receipt of the order.
+The respective purchase contract (hereinafter referred to as the “order” or “contract”) shall be deemed concluded upon order acceptance.

-3.2.
-The Supplier must keep STC duly informed regarding the scope, conditions and methods of exercising its rights under defects liability in respect of the supplies, including information on where the claim may be applied and on the manner in which the warranty repair will be handled.
+3.2 The Supplier must keep STC duly informed regarding the scope, conditions and methods of exercising its rights under defects liability in respect of the supplies, including information on where the claim may be applied and on the manner in which the warranty repair will be handled.
 This shall be without prejudice to Art.
 6 of the present GTCs.

-3.3.
-The risk of any damage to the item shall pass to STC on the day of the documented handover of the supplies by the Supplier.
+3.3 The risk of any damage to the item shall pass to STC on the day of the documented handover of the supplies by the Supplier.

-3.4.
-STC shall acquire the title to the item upon handover and takeover.
+3.4 STC shall acquire the title to the item upon handover and takeover.

 4. PRICE OF THE SUPPLIES AND TERMS OF PAYMENT